I'm a sports enthusiast, a music nut and a jack of all trades. I've cleaned the throttle body on both my car and my wife's.

-Before unbolting the throttle body, remove any wire harnesses, plugs and vacuum hoses.
+Before unbolting the throttle body, remove any wire harnesses, plugs, and vacuum hoses.
 Most will have a throttle linkage that will need to be disconnected; remember to label any connections that you might forget.

 1. Chevy Trailblazer

 The actual cleaning is done with throttle body cleaner, an old toothbrush, and some shop towels.
 The cleaning is much easier to perform with the body removed from the manifold; the gasket will need to be replaced but are only a few dollars.
-If the body is easy to clean while on the manifold then hold the throttle plate open and spray into the body.
-Scrub the all residue with the toothbrush until the metal is clean.
+If the body is easy to clean while on the manifold, then hold the throttle plate open and spray into the body.
+Scrub all residue with the toothbrush until the metal is clean.
 Use the rags to wipe away any residue left behind, as it is very important to clean it thoroughly.
-Most aerosol cleaners can cause plastic to corrode so be very careful about what you spray and your overspray.
+Most aerosol cleaners can cause the plastic to corrode so be very careful about what you spray and your overspray.
 Take notice of the intake manifold as they can be made of plastic, and removal and cleaning of the throttle body would be recommended.

 Investigating the Check Engine Light

-The Chevy had about 80,000 miles on it, and had the check engine light on.
-After a trip to the friendly Autozone where they read the code that the electronic control module, or ECM, displayed, the determination was there were actually four codes and explanations for two of them weren’t available to me.
+The Chevy had about 80,000 miles on it and had the check engine light on.
+After a trip to the friendly Autozone where they read the code that the electronic control module, or ECM, displayed, the determination was there were actually four codes, and explanations for two of them weren’t available to me.
 Those codes were B0455 and U1000, but the other codes, P0506 and P1400, were in relation to a dirty throttle body or a bad idle air control valve, IAC, which, like its name, controls the idle.

 The IAC is a solenoid mounted on the throttle body along with a throttle control sensor and mass air flow sensor.
 These sensors send information to the ECM, and the ECM adjusts the settings for the best performance and efficiency.

 My determination was that the codes all came from the same place: the throttle body.
-Fix that and all the other codes go away, and if that doesn’t work the whole throttle body will need to be replaced because the sensors and solenoids are encased in plastic.
+Fix that, and all the other codes go away, and if that doesn’t work the whole throttle body will need to be replaced because the sensors and solenoids are encased in plastic.
 This particular throttle body cost about $300.00.
 After the cleaning is complete, reassembly is the opposite of disassembly, being sure to connect the plugs and hoses in the correct places.
 After starting this vehicle, the engine ran a lot better, but the code won’t reset itself.
 This vehicle went back to the parts store to have the ECM reset with a scan tool.
-Since then the car has recovered its power and efficiency and has ran a lot easier.
+Since then the car has recovered its power and efficiency and has run a lot easier.

 2. Cleaning the Throttle Body of the Dodge Ram 1500

-After reassembly of the intake on the truck I started it up; the truck barely ran and the check engine light was on.
+After reassembly of the intake on the truck I started it up; the truck barely ran, and the check engine light was on.
 Fortunately, most Dodge and Chrysler vehicles have a way to display the trouble codes if the vehicle has a digital odometer.
-Simply turn the key to the ignition with out starting the engine and off for a cycle of three times.
-The digital odometer will show a set of four lines while it scans for codes then display any codes that it finds.
+Simply turn the key to the ignition without starting the engine and off for a cycle of three times.
+The digital odometer will show a set of four lines while it scans for codes and then display any codes that it finds.
 The display will show ‘done’ when all codes have been displayed.
 The code displayed was P0505 which is similar to the other codes that the Chevy had displayed.
 This is because the ECM was still using the old settings of a dirty throttle body.
 To clear the ECM, disconnect the battery for about one minute then reconnect.
 This clears and resets the memory of the ECM, but also clears the memory of the radio.